-The Lacey Township Schools Board of Education prohibits acts of harassment, intimidation, or bullying.
-A safe and civil environment in school is necessary for pupils to learn and achieve high academic standards.
-Harassment, intimidation, or bullying, like other disruptive or violent behaviors, is conduct that disrupts a pupil's ability to learn and a school's ability to educate its pupils in a safe and disciplined environment.
+The Lacey Township Board of Education prohibits acts of harassment, intimidation, or bullying.
+A safe and civil environment in school is necessary for students to learn and achieve high academic standards.
+Harassment, intimidation, or bullying, like other disruptive or violent behaviors, is conduct that disrupts a student's ability to learn and a school's ability to educate its students in a safe and disciplined environment.